 - subject knowledge test based on aspects of the subject curriculum in school

-- a short task to test your literacy skills
+- 2 short tasks to test your numeracy and literacy skills

 - lead a 15/20 minute discussion topic lesson with a mixed aged group of students from 11-16.

 *provide a portfolio of work to support your skills in your Design & Technology specialist area (Resistant Materials/Food/Textiles)